freedomofpress/securedrop-docs/docs/admin/workstation_reference/workstation_updates.rst

 Verifying version numbers
 -------------------------

-`The current SecureDrop Inbox and Workstation version numbers are available at securedrop.org. <https://securedrop.org/>`__
+`The latest SecureDrop Inbox and Workstation version numbers are available at securedrop.org. <https://securedrop.org/>`__

 You can find the version number of the SecureDrop Inbox running on your workstation on the login screen when you open the Inbox.